joakimmag/Light-Switch/README.md

 ## Contact

-Please use the issue tracker for this repository to report issues.
-You can also use the issue tracker to give feedback.
+Please use the issue tracker for this repository to report issues or give feedback.